Price: Free!

 Keep loose plans:

+My number one tip is to keep loose plans and to be flexible.
 Every baby and every day is different so don’t have too many things on your “must-do” list.
 Happy baby is a happy mommy so do what baby needs.
 I knew I wanted a picture of her with Mickey, with Minnie, and with Pooh Bear that first trip to Disneyland, and everything else was just a bonus.
 We didn’t even ride anything that first trip, and I had a blast showing her around my favorite place in the world.
-Download the Disneyland app and you can see wait times for rides, where and when characters are available for pictures, show and parade times, and even mobile order food.
+We try to keep expectations low every time we go, with one picture idea, ride to do, or food to try, so nobody goes home disappointed.
+We go with the flow and use the Disneyland app to keep an eye on wait times, follow baby’s cues for naptimes or time to go home, and when to eat.
+There are also places to get down and walk around or play.
+Even people watching is entertaining – there’s so many colors and always things going on for babies to watch.

 Resting Places: